Kemok/Kemok_Interview/README.md

 ## Part 1 - Addresses in NYC
 - Use the "Kemok_Addresses.csv" file for this section.
 You may need to download the file using the "Open this file in GitHub for PC or Mac"
+- For this section you may refer to the folling websites: http://api.census.gov/data.html,  https://geomap.ffiec.gov/FFIECGeocMap/GeocodeMap1.aspx, and https://developers.google.com/maps/documentation/directions/.
 - Geocode all addresses (lat/long).
 - Append the US census tract code for all addresses.
 - For each address, append demographic information (2010 Tract Median Household Income, Tract Population.)
-You may refer to  http://api.census.gov/data.html and https://geomap.ffiec.gov/FFIECGeocMap/GeocodeMap1.aspx.
 - For each location, calculate the distance in miles and public transit time to the Empire State building (200 locations.)
-You may refer to https://developers.google.com/maps/documentation/directions/.

 ## Part 2 - Unstructured Data: Haiti Earthquake Reports
 - Use the "Kemok_Haiti.csv" file for this section.
 You may need to download the file using the "Open this file in GitHub for PC or Mac"